 I guess every team at the World Cup needs a good striker and I found my form at just the right time.
 I gave the team a certain amount of confidence because they knew that if they created chances for me there was a good chance I would score.
 We also had great team spirit.
 We were playing for our country in its first ever World Cup and we were determined to make a positive impression.
 We knew the people back in Croatia were really behind us and that spurred us on to do well.

 He was a great coach and a great leader.
 He treated us like adults and he gave us the freedom to express ourselves on the football pitch.
 He had a great captain in Zvonomir Boban who was a great friend to all the players.
 He was playing for Milan and had the respect of everyone.
 He helped us play together as a team, and with Blasevic and Boban we knew we had the right characters in the squad to be successful.

 Which was your favourite goal?

 They were all very special.
 The goal against Jamaica was special because it was in the first match and the goal against Japan was important because it was the only goal in the game.
-It was the same against Romania in the last 16 and of course to score against Germany in the quarter final was an amazing moment.
+It was the same against Romania in the last 16 and of course to score against Germany in the quarter-final was an amazing moment.
 My goal against France in the semi-final meant we were 1-0 up but the joy didn't last too long as they quickly equalised.
 For me, my favourite goal was the one against Holland in our last match because it secured us third place in the whole tournament.
-It conformed what a great World Cup we had and it was a nice way to finish.
+It confirmed what a great World Cup we had and it was a nice way to finish.